An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Basic Idea

 \begin{theorem} The number of Toffoli gates in the output $R$ of Algorithm~\ref{alg:normal-decom} is upper bounded by $\mathcal{N}_{c}(n) + \mathcal{N}_{a}(n)$ for $n\ge 3$, where

 where $\mathcal{N}_a(3) =0$. \end{theorem}

-Time complexity of Algorithm\;\ref{alg:normal-decom} can also be estimated by the lemmas.
-Assuming all gates exchange $2^n$ column numbers (overestimation for $C^m\!X$ for $m>0$), the time complexity of the algorithm simply reads the total number of gates times $2^n$.
-The maximum number of gates applied in each CONS and ALLOC is $O(n)$, and the number of CONS and ALLOC called in Algorithm\;\ref{alg:normal-decom} is $2^{n-1}$ each, and thus the asymptotic time complexity reads $O(n 2^{2n} )$.\footnote{It can possibly be reduced to $O(n2^n)$ by using tensor network states, where each gate costs $O(1)$ instead of $O(2^n)$.
-We are working on implementing it.}
+The time complexity of Algorithm\;\ref{alg:normal-decom} can also be estimated by the lemmas. \emph{Assuming all gates exchange $2^n$ column numbers} (Section\;\ref{sec:6} for more discussion), the time complexity of the algorithm simply reads the total number of gates times $2^n$.
+The maximum number of gates applied in each $\mathsf{CONS}$ and $\mathsf{ALLOC}$ is $O(n)$, and the number of $\mathsf{CONS}$ and $\mathsf{ALLOC}$ called in Algorithm\;\ref{alg:normal-decom} is $2^{n-1}$ each, and thus the asymptotic time complexity reads $O(n 2^{2n} )$.